MetaMask/metamask-docs/wallet/how-to/interact-with-smart-contracts/unity/contract-interface.md

 ## Declare contract functions

-To declare a `view` or `pure` function of the contract, first set the return type, the function name (may differ from the actual name), and all parameters the function takes in a `Task`:
+To declare a `view` or `pure` function of the contract, first set the return type, the function name (may differ from the actual name), and all parameters the function takes in a Task:

 ```csharp
 #if UNITY_EDITOR || !ENABLE_MONO